tradingticket/NodeSampleApp/README.md

 This Node sample app uses the Express Framework to take care of client side interactions, make requests to TradeIt's JSON API and render responses to templates.

-Get Node and package manager:
+## Get Node and package manager:
 https://nodejs.org/en/download/

-Installation:
+## Installation:
 ```
 $ npm install
 ```

-Usage:
+## Usage:
-From Command line:
+To start the project from the command line:
 ```
 $ npm start
 ```